avandenberghe/bbguild/README.md

 [![bbDKP](http://www.bbDKP.com/images/site_logo.png)](http://www.bbDKP.com)
-## BRANCH v124

-Changelog :
-* [DEL] Subsilver2 removed from package.
-We don't support Table based design anymore.
-* [NEW] jquery plot library in Statistics page, replaces pstat
-* [CHG] dkpheader is now included in dkpmain.html so no overall_header edit necessary
-* [NEW] default event icon added, wow event icons reduced to 64px (other event icons available as separate download)
-* [UPD] jquery updated to 1.6.2, jquery tools updated to 1.2.6-dev.
-This should solve This is needed for Raidplanner.
-A final jqt version is not available yet

 ## ABOUT
 bbDKP is a Dragon Kill Points Mod for your phpBB3 Bulletin board.

 Dragon kill points are a form of currency in guilds, where members bid on game loot and buy the items, paying in DKP.